163 Ice Breaker Questions [Funny, Work & Deep]

 | Tell us a fun fact. | Share a fun fact, boring fact, or harmless lie. |

-That last replacement is the whole point.
-Give people more than one safe lane.
+That last swap carries the whole idea.
+Give people more than one safe lane in.

 How to Play Ice Breakers in LearnClash